Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 **Assigned attributes**

 - ![Settings](../../Assets/Icons/Settings01.png "[Settings]") (Settings)
     Click this button to unlock the *Required* column in the attributes list.
-The color of the button switches to blue if the column is unlocked.
+The color of the button switches to green if the column is unlocked.
 Click the button again to lock the *Required* column.
-The button color switches back to gray.

 - ![Search](../../Assets/Icons/Search.png "[Search]") (Search)
     Click this button to display the search bar and search for an attribute.